 “Only new selves could give birth to a new world, but only a new world could sustain the new human beings who constituted it, and who would sustain it in turn,” as Josiah Royce put it in the aftermath of the American Civil War, almost one hundred years before.

-Today there is a resurgence of interest in the possibilities of transformation that combines the personal and the political.
-There is an upsurge in attempts to put them into practice, spurred on both by the failure of conventional approaches to make much headway against inequality and the urgency of problems like climate change, which demand boundary-breaking solutions.
+Today there is a resurgence of interest in the possibilities of transformation and an upsurge in attempts to put them into practice, spurred on by the failure of conventional approaches to make much headway against inequality and the urgency of problems like climate change which demand boundary-breaking solutions.
+That’s why we launched Transformation as a new section of openDemocracy on July 1, 2013.
+The section is designed to celebrate and debate the practice of radical change in our societies, examined through the interaction between love and social justice.

 King, of course, was drawing from much older sources when he made his remarks that night, including philosophers like Royce and later on Paul Tillich (the subject of his doctoral dissertation), the legacy of Mahatma Gandhi and his Satyagraha movement, and the traditions of the social gospel.
 It’s also fair to say that there were others in the civil rights movement like Fannie Lou Hamer and Ella Baker who translated King’s words into on-the-ground realities with much more consistency, through their commitment to grassroots democracy and the struggle against sexism among their colleagues.